 We are looking to support three social outcomes areas through the Arts Impact Fund.

 When applying, you will need to show how your organisation works (or intends to work) in at least one of these areas and how it would go about monitoring, evaluating and reporting on its social impact throughout the life of its investment.
 In general, we expect organisations to have articulated their theory of change either formally or implicitly as well as to have developed (or be in the process of developing) appropriate tools and processes for impact management.

 For fund-specific enquiries, please contact Seva Phillips.

-Chair Richard Brass, Head of UK Clients, Berenberg (independent)
+Chair Richard Brass, Head of Wealth and Asset Management, UK, Berenberg (independent)